DICKY1987/CLI_RESTART/docs/TESTING.md

 # Testing Guide

+Note: For test suite structure and local patterns, see `tests/README.md`.

 This repository uses a unified PowerShell runner to execute all automated test suites and enforce language-specific coverage thresholds.
 The workflow is designed to be idempotent and portable across Windows and POSIX hosts that have [PowerShell 7+](https://learn.microsoft.com/powershell/scripting/install/installing-powershell) available.

 ## Prerequisites